 6 March 1961: The B-52H is the final version of the Boeing B-52 Stratofortress intercontinental strategic bomber.
 There are discrepancies as to the date of its first flight, with sources varying by as much as eight months.
 One very reliable source writes that the flight took place on 20 July 1960.
 A U.S. Air Force publication says that it was in March 1961, and another source (Boeing) says that it was 6 March 1961.
-(This third date is convenient, so, for no other reason, I’ve posted this article using that date.)
+An article in The Kansas City Times confirms the date:

 The U.S. Air Force contracted 62 B-52H Stratofortresses, serial numbers 60-0001 through 60-0062, on 6 May 1960.
 A second group of 40, serials 61-0001 through 61-0040, were ordered later.
 All were built at the Boeing Wichita plant.